 Belinda Wall started her career in Workforce as the One Stop Operator for Eastern Workforce Investment Board in July 2017.
 As One Stop Operator her responsibilities included developing partner relationships in Eastern Workforce Board’s seven county area.
 Developing those relationships established a Workforce presence in rural areas and built positive connections with local partners.
 In July 2019 Belinda accepted the position of Programs Coordinator for Eastern Workforce Investment Board.
 As Programs Coordinator she worked closely with participant’s occupational training, participant’s GED testing, and youth development.
 Belinda now serves the Green Country Workforce Development Board as Partnerships Manager.
 Belinda’s background in curriculum development for higher education has prepared her well for assisting in the development of critical and essential workforce programs that will support individuals with barriers.

 Contact: email@example.com or 918-772-0362

-Mike Branan, Operations Director & Equal Opportunity Officer
+Mike Branan, Director of Operations & Equal Opportunity Officer

 Michael “Mike” Branan was born and raised in Muskogee and went on to become a 1991 graduate of Muskogee High School.
 Mike attended Eastern Oklahoma State College in Wilburton where he attained his Associates Degree.
 He later continued his education at Northeastern State University in Tahlequah earning a Bachelor of Business Administration Degree.
 In 1993, Mike started working for Walmart and continued with them until March of 2018.
 During his time at Walmart, he worked in many areas of the stores and various roles of management in buildings in Muskogee, Sallisaw, Stillwell, and Tahlequah.
 Mike served for 2.5 years as the Workforce Operations/Compliance/Procurement Manager, Web Page Administrator, and Equal Opportunity Officer.
 He currently serves as the Program Manager for Direct Services.